-→he Dial A Ride Transportation program continues to be a successful and much needed program for our seniors 60 years of age and older and residents on Social Security Disability who are 18 and older.
+→he Dial-A-Ride Transportation program continues to be a successful and much needed program for our seniors 60 years of age and older and residents on Social Security Disability who are 18 and older.
 We provide transportation for our clients to their doctor's appointments, to do their banking, grocery shopping, pick up prescriptions and many other essential stops.
 We transport to the Senior Center daily for our lunch program and for any programs that are being offered.
 We also provide transportation to the Five Corner Cupboard and to the Mobile Food Share.
 A suggested donation of \$50 is asked for yearly.
 For more information about our Transportation program please call us at 860-292-8261 to register.
 We have had a successful year during 2019-2020.
 The following are some of our biggest accomplishments:

-- We did a total of 7,615 total trips this year even with limitations due to COVID-19. - We traveled 21,939 miles in 2019-2020.
+- We did a total of 7,615 total trips this year even with limitations due to COVID-19. - We traveled 21,939 miles in 2019-2020. - We saw a decline in number of passengers but new initiatives due to COVID-19 were put into place to leave the residents home and bring services to them, such as prescriptions and groceries.
+We also had to close our programming due to the senior center closing.

 On the nutrition side of things our Café served 6,200 meals this year.
 These meals are prepared by CRT and delivered each day to the center.
-Our nutrition volunteers help us to decorate, serve, and make our seniors dining experience wonderful each day.
+Our nutrition volunteers help us to decorate, serve, and make our seniors' dining experience wonderful each day.
 The monthly socials still prove to be a fan favorite among our seniors.
-For those seniors in town that are home bound we partnered with CRT again and our amazing
+For those seniors in town that are home bound we partnered with

-Meals on Wheels volunteer drivers graciously delivered 6,695 meals.
+CRT again and our amazing Meals on Wheels (MOW) volunteer drivers graciously delivered 6,695 meals.
 We are always in need of MOW drivers, feel free to call us at 860-292-8279 to find out more about becoming a MOW driver.
 This year we also continue to develop partnerships with the schools and local businesses hosting students and receiving donations for different lunch and learn opportunities.
 We also partner with the Five Corner Cupboard to get fruits, vegetables and bread to our seniors every Wednesday at no cost to them.
 This year due to COVID-19, we had to switch to grab and go meals as well as having our staff deliver meals on wheels.
 This adjustment while challenging at times, was very well received by our residents and our staff was happy that we could still ensure food was getting to our most vulnerable clients.